 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Leo.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Leo, not far from Jupiter and Venus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

 Uranus: The gas giant can be seen in the constellation of Pisces with the use of a telescope.